Peter Singer. Photo courtesy of Leif Tuxen

 The Life You Can Save — 10th Anniversary Edition

 I was born in Melbourne, Australia, in 1946, and educated at the University of Melbourne and the University of Oxford.
 After teaching in England, the United States, and Australia, in 1999 I became Ira W. DeCamp Professor of Bioethics in the University Center for Human Values at Princeton University.
-Since 2005 I have combined that role with the position of Laureate Professor at the University of Melbourne, in the School of Historical and Philosophical Studies.
-One of the big attractions of being in Melbourne is that Renata and I can spend time with our three daughters and four grandchildren.
+I am now only teaching at Princeton for the Fall semester.
+I spend part of each year doing research and writing in Melbourne, so that Renata and I can spend time with our three daughters and four grandchildren.
 We also enjoy hiking, and I surf.